Brezovi Dol

 Brezovi Dol ([ˈbɾeːzɔʋi ˈdoːu̯]; in older sources also Brezov Dol, Birkenthal) is a village east of Ambrus in the Municipality of Ivančna Gorica in central Slovenia.
 The area is part of the historical region of Lower Carniola and is now included in the Central Slovenia Statistical Region.

 Name

 The name Brezovi Dol literally means 'birch valley', derived from the common noun breza 'birch'.
 Like similar toponyms in Slovenia (e.g., Brezova, Brezovec, Brezovci), it originally referred to the local vegetation.
 The German name Birkenthal also means 'birch valley'.

 History

 During the Second World War, Italian forces burned a number of houses in the village in July 1942.

 Cultural heritage

-There is a chapel on the western outskirts of the village that incorporates a chapel-shrine dedicated to the Virgin Mary.
+Immaculate Heart of Mary Church on the western outskirts of the village incorporates a chapel-shrine dedicated to the Virgin Mary.
 It dates from the late 19th century.